zhenging/hist207b/notes/06_foreign_policy/outline.md

 + Study the many passages in the text that emphasize the commercial motive for expansion abroad
 + Study ES1:  March of the Flag speech
 + Study ES2:  The American Asiatic Association
-+ Identify statements in Beveridge’s “Speech on the Philippine Question,” that use the demands of trade and commerce to justify U.S. imperialism.
++ Identify statements in Beveridge’s "Speech on the Philippine Question," that use the demands of trade and commerce to justify U.S. imperialism.
 + Who was Frederick Jackson Turner?
 What was his frontier thesis?
-Why was business concerned about the “closing” of the frontier?Study the State of the Union article, pp. 3-5 and Tindall, pp. 694 –695 and 746 to understand the frontier thesis.
+Why was business concerned about the "closing" of the frontier?Study the State of the Union article, pp. 3-5 and Tindall, pp. 694 –695 and 746 to understand the frontier thesis.

 Remember map of Africa (Evidence put in essay) Scramble of colonies.
 US is behind.